 The U.S. Centers for Disease Control and Prevention (CDC) provides “Vaccination Guidance During a Pandemic” as a collection of federal resources designed to guide vaccine planning during the COVID-19 pandemic.

-To prevent the spread of COVID-19, various efforts have been put in place around the world, including stay-at-home and shelter-in-place orders.
+As we faced the unprecedented pandemic, various efforts were put in place around the world, including stay-at-home and shelter-in-place orders in order prevent the spread of COVID-19,.
 In turn, these efforts have resulted in a decrease in the utilization of routine preventive medical services, including, immunization services.
 Getting routine vaccinations prevents illnesses that lead to unnecessary doctor visits, hospitalizations, and further strain on the healthcare system.

 In the coming influenza season, the influenza vaccination will be essential to reduce the impact of respiratory illnesses in the population and can help decrease further burdens on the healthcare system.